amoccia/CryptoScamHunter/README.md

 # Contact
-If you have any doubt about any website regarding crypto just contact me.
+If you have any doubt about any website regarding crypto just contact us and we will investigate about it.

 Telegram: https://t.me/cryptoscamhunterteam
 Twitter: @BitcoinGuru